-In March, CES will contact you regarding student employment allocation activities for work-study, non work-study, summer, and other campus jobs associated with your department.
+In March, CES will contact you regarding student employment allocation activities for campus jobs associated with your department.
 CES also sends periodic e-mail messages with updates on student employment issues.
 Visit the Student Employment Activities Calendar and Campus Supervisors pages for more information.

 You are uniquely positioned to support students’ career development.
 Encourage your faculty to:

 1. Promote CES resources and events to students to help them utilize valuable career development resources early on.
 In surveys of Puget Sound graduates, they often comment that they wish they’d started using the available career services and resources earlier.

 2. Peruse the CES Resources for Faculty page so that you're familiar with those tools and how they might be useful to you as you advise students.
 Note: The resource menu was previously accessed via Cascade—use your Puget Sound username and password to log in to the new menu.

 4. Help build alumni connections for your students by encouraging alumni from your department to join the ASK Network at pugetsound.edu/JoinASK.

 5. Help get jobs and internships in front of students by inviting employers to post opportunities at pugetsound.edu/HireStudents.

 Refer students to CES when they have questions about: